Skip to Content

 The Inflammatory Bowel Disease (IBD) Center at UPMC Children’s Hospital of Pittsburgh provides a range of education and transition efforts for patients and their families that are designed to facilitate the move from pediatric to adult IBD care.
 One of the newer initiatives created within the IBD Center is a novel program called IBD University.
 IBD University is an internal “graduation program” for young adult patients that introduces new expectations in self-care and reinforces long-term self-management strategies and goals.

-Image of Whitney Gray, CRNP.“What we were seeing in some of our patients was not a medical issue, but rather a developmental one,” says Whitney Gray, CRNP, pediatric IBD advanced practice provider and leader of the IBD Center’s Transition Program.
-“These were patients who had the capacity to manage their care, but they hadn’t been asked to yet.
-We realized we needed to be clearer about our expectations, so we developed a structured program to address this issue.”
+Image of Whitney Gray, CRNP.“What we were seeing in some of our patients was not a medical issue, but rather a developmental one,” says Whitney Gray, CRNP, pediatric IBD advanced practice provider and leader of the IBD Center’s Transition Program who collaborated in the program’s implementation.

 Defining What it Means to Be an Adult Patient

-IBD University is offered to patients beginning around age 18 as a voluntary part of the IBD Center’s formal transition program.
+IBD University is offered to patients beginning at the age of 18 as a required part of the IBD Center’s formal transition program.
 The process starts with a one-on-one discussion that introduces the goals of the initiative, sets expectations for participation, and reviews the timeline for graduation.
-Patients are asked to take ownership of appointment scheduling, communications with their provider team, medication refill requests, and symptom reporting.
+Patients are asked to take ownership of appointment scheduling, communications with their provider team, infusion coordination for college, medication refill requests, and symptom reporting.

-The IBD University process is a collaborative effort between the patient and their entire care team.
-For patients who may encounter barriers or who are struggling with certain aspects of their care, the IBD University contract creates a structure and trigger for discussions.
+The IBD University process is a collaborative effort between the patient and the full multidisciplinary team of the IBD Center.
+When patients encounter barriers or struggle with certain aspects of their care, the contract serves as a framework for a guided discussion.

 Structured Practice and Accountability